 “Especially in times when things are getting more and more complicated and complex, it is good to have someone who takes you by the hand and says: This is how it works,” Ralph Caspers, part of the Maus team.

-Every Sunday “Maus Friends” get a greeting during the introduction of a half hour program for kids.
-These Lach- und Sachgeschichten (laughing and factual stories) follow a consistent format… first Sachgeschichten, factual stories about HOW things work, and theb Lachgeschichten (a funny cartoon or two and silly stories).
+Every Sunday, “Maus Friends” get a greeting during the introduction of a half-hour program for kids.
+These Lach- und Sachgeschichten (laughing and factual stories) follow a consistent format.
+First is Sachgeschichten, which are factual stories about HOW things work, and the second is Lachgeschichten (a funny cartoon or two and silly stories).
 And, of course, there is the Maus.
-The Maus spots run between 30 seconds and 1 minute, and act as dividers between the other parts.
-The beginning of the program explains what the show will cover in two languages(Dandelions, Dog Training, How Airplanes are Built, How is Weather Predicted, and Why does some cheese have holes?) (why does some cheese have holes?) first in German, and then it’s repeated in another language (Turkish, Icelandic, Spanish, or whatever.)
+The Maus spots run between 30 seconds and 1 minute and act as dividers between the other parts.
+The introduction to the program explains what the show will cover in two languages: Dandelions, Dog Training, How Airplanes are Built, How is Weather Predicted? and Why does some cheese have holes?) (why does some cheese have holes?) first in German, then it’s repeated in another language ( Turkish, Icelandic, Spanish, or whatever.)

 And then it begins.

-Factual Stories… which are basically lessons about how the world works… is told using basic, but not dumbed down, vocabulary (you German learners should tune in).
-Some of these are not exactly simple concepts, yet, they are made incredibly clear (I learned more about the internet in 5 minutes with the mouse than I have in 10 years of working online).
+Factual Stories, basically lessons about how the world works, are told using basic, but not dumbed down, vocabulary (you German learners should tune in).
+Some of these are not simple concepts, yet they are made incredibly clear (I learned more about the internet in 5 minutes with the mouse than I have in 10 years of working online).
 Each story is carefully crafted.
-Show creator Armin Maiwald sees Maus as carefully researched Journalism, that written into a decent and engaging story.
-Plus it’s personalized.
+Show creator Armin Maiwald sees Maus as carefully researched Journalism written into a decent and engaging story.
+Plus, it’s personalized.
 Since 1982, Christoph and his green sweater have been learning concepts right along with the kids.
-(It reminds me a bit of the blurring of the fourth wall that we got to experience with Mr. Rogers in the US).
+(It reminds me of the blurring of the fourth wall that we got to experience with Mr. Rogers in the US).

-The Lach or Cartoon Stories are just that… cartoons.
-Funny short stories, some animated, some clay-mation (HEY!
+The Lach or Cartoon Stories are just that: cartoons, funny short stories, some animated, some claymation (HEY!
 THAT’S Shaun the Sheep!).
-There are one-time self-contained stories, and others that show up more often, like Käpt’n Blaubär who tells stories to his grandchildren.
-You may even see some familiar faces like Peppa Pig, der Kleine Maulwurf (the little mole), and Charlie and Lola (my kids loved their stories).
+There are one-time self-contained stories and others that show up more often, like Käpt’n Blaubär, who tells stories to his grandchildren.
+You may even see familiar faces like Peppa Pig, der Kleine Maulwurf (the little mole), and Charlie and Lola (my kids loved their stories).

 And between each segment is the Maus.